-Rapid and sustained economic growth based primarily on domestic consumption has made the Philippines a Southeast Asian economic force to be reckoned with, with bright prospects to eventually become one of the world’s largest economies.
+Rapid and sustained economic growth driven primarily by domestic consumption has made the Philippines a Southeast Asian economic force to be reckoned with, with bright prospects to eventually become one of the world’s largest economies.

 With a relatively large and young population of 114.9 million people, of whom 66% are of working age and 28.6% are aged 14 or younger (compared to 16.6% in China), the Philippines has bright economic prospects.